A Small, Family-Owned Chicago Business Becomes a Deep-Dish Success

 Malnati's is a household name in Chicago, but it has built a following far beyond.
 Today, those craving deep-dish pizza nationwide can have Malnati's pizza shipped to them through the company's Tastes of Chicago mail-order division.

-Later this year, the company will open its first out-of-state location, in Phoenix, Arizona, a city many Chicagoans move to in retirement.
-From replicating the water to relocating five members of the Chicago management team to oversee operations, to shipping ingredients to Phoenix, Malnati's team is going to great lengths to ensure its pizza and other menu items taste exactly as they do in Chicago. footnote 4
+The company also opened its first out-of-state location, in Phoenix, Arizona, a city many Chicagoans move to in retirement.
+It’s opening its second Phoenix location this year.
+From replicating the water to relocating five members of the Chicago management team to oversee operations, to shipping ingredients to Phoenix, Malnati's team went to great lengths to ensure its pizza and other menu items taste exactly as they do in Chicago. footnote 4

 Strategy – The Recipe for Success